joaoviictorti/RustRedOps/WebAssembly-Shellcode/README.md

 # WebAssembly Shellcode

-## Overview

-This project focuses on demonstrating how we can execute shellcode using WebAssembly.
+> This project focuses on demonstrating how we can execute shellcode using WebAssembly.
 It is often used for shellcode evasion.

 ## Usage